grafana/mimir/docs/sources/mimir/reference-configuration-parameters/index.md

     # (advanced) IP address to advertise in the ring.
 Default is auto-detected.
     # CLI flag: -overrides-exporter.ring.instance-addr
     [instance_addr: <string> | default = ""]

+    # (advanced) Minimum time to wait for ring stability at startup, if set to
+    # positive value.
+Set to 0 to disable.
+    # CLI flag: -overrides-exporter.ring.wait-stability-min-duration
+    [wait_stability_min_duration: <duration> | default = 0s]

+    # (advanced) Maximum time to wait for ring stability at startup.
+If the
+    # overrides-exporter ring keeps changing after this period of time, it will
+    # start anyway.
+    # CLI flag: -overrides-exporter.ring.wait-stability-max-duration
+    [wait_stability_max_duration: <duration> | default = 5m]

 # The common block holds configurations that configure multiple components at a
 # time.